sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Money-Taxes" />
 ### Taxes
-*Disclaimer*: No author of this document knows anything about taxes, accounting or even arithmetic.
+*Disclaimer*: No author of this document knows anything about taxes, accounting or, even arithmetic.
 Do not rely on this document.
 Speak to a professional.

 Sadly you will have to pay taxes on your hard-earned income.
 Chances are you already paid the American ones in your paycheque.
 Depending on your State and